-The balls are marked with continuous numbers from 1 to 10 in the sequence of their growing critical effective yield point.
-Thus, the effective yield point of the slurry lies between the critical yield point of the ball with the largest number which is still swimming and the critical yield point of the ball with the smallest number which is immersing in the slurry.
+The balls of the Ball Harp are numbered 1 to 10 in the order of their increasing yield point.
+The yield point of the supporting fluid is thus between the yield point of the largest numbered ball that is still floating and the yield point of the smallest numbered ball that is immersed in the fluid.

 |Standard ball set||9000.00.84503|

 |Heavy ball set (optional)||9000.00.84518|

 |Socket head screw||1000.51.08016|